vonglasow/atoum-documentation/fr/Contents/chapter2.md

             ->array($arrayWithString1)
                 ->strictlyContains('1');//Will pass

+#### strictlyContainsValues

+strictlyContainsValues will verify that the tested array contains all the values of a given array stricltyContainsValues will test the type of the values to look for.

+If you do not want to test both the types and the values, you will use containsValues.

+    [php]
+    $arrayWithString1And2And3 = array('1', 2, 3);

+    $this
+            ->array($arrayWithString1And2And3)
+                ->notContainsValues(array(1, 2, 3))//will faill as '1' is in the tested array, not 1
+                ->notContainsValues(array('3', '2', '1'))//will fail as '3' and '2' are not in the tested array, but 2 and 3 are
+                ->notContainsValues(array(2, '1', 3));//will pass as all the values are in the tested array

 #### strictlyNotContains

 strictlyNotContains will verify that the tested array does not contains a given value (will not search for the value recursively).